BiscottiMuncher/PigPen/README.md

 - (Pretty much port some of snort3's functionaly over to Flask)

 ---
-Used best in conjunctionm with Snort3 build auto install
+Used best in conjunctionm with Snort3 auto install script